onegambler/uTorrent-Web-API-Wrapper/README.md

 Set up
 -------

-Enable the web UI in µTorrent: http://help.utorrent.com/customer/portal/articles/1573941
+Enable the web UI in ÂµTorrent: http://help.utorrent.com/customer/portal/articles/1573941

 How to use
 -------